railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To translate or modify all of the system's phrases you first have to export a translation file in CSV form.
-And to do that, you have to install a language into Open ERP.
-To load a translation that already exists in Open ERP use :menuselection:`Administration --> Translations --> Load an Official Translation` choose a language and then click :guilabel:`Start Installation`.
+And to do that, you have to install a language into OpenERP.
+To load a translation that already exists in OpenERP use :menuselection:`Administration --> Translations --> Load an Official Translation` choose a language and then click :guilabel:`Start Installation`.